advaoptical/wools/README.md

 ```

 This lines are required for a correct wool registration, the name of the wool can freely be chosen, the name of the parent wool has to be set to the
-name of the parent wool or to 'default if no parent wool exists.
+name of the used parent wool or to 'default if no parent wool exists.

 Additional to the wool registration the __init__.py should also include the implementation of the tree mandatory methods.